Mohsenabn78/market-app/README.md

 this project is a marketing app developed by mohsen abedini// my Email is mohsenabedini79ooo@gmail.com
-//app data is Fake and genreated in mockaro.com
+//app data is Fake and generated in moockaro.com